-I’ve always been a long-distance runner.
-I’ve done it without interruption since I was eleven years old.
+I’ve been a long-distance runner for a long time, since I was eleven years old.
 And in recent years, I’ve even taken to running ultra-marathons, distances of up to 100 miles.
 It’s a peculiar practice, one that I won’t try to justify or explain.
 Suffice it to say that I like to run long distances in the mountains, and on occasion, I’ll disappear for hours on end.

 It’s a sport designed for people who like to talk to themselves.
 And I am certainly one of those.
 If you ask a long-distance runner what they think about during their runs, the answer will probably sound something like the book report of a middle-school kid who never bothered to read the book.
 “Well, um, you know, a little bit of this, a little bit of that.
 It’s kind of hard to explain.”